 So, what has made Patrick’s case so inspiring and successful?

-It is his cultural dexterity, or ability to switch back and forth between his Ghanaian, Lebanese, and American selves.
+It is his cultural dexterity, understanding of cultural differences, or ability to switch back and forth between his Ghanaian, Lebanese, and American selves.

 Leveraging on his multi-cultural know-how he is able to relate to a much wider population.
 He is able to talk effectively communicate with diverse groups, be it suppliers, customers, investors or bankers by taking into account their background or point of reference.
 He trades jokes around in Twi with his employees while motivating them to be the best they can be.
 He understood the Ghanaian management style.